+86 1510-529-7925 [email protected]

 DSC_4587-1024x683 YASHICA ELECTRO 35 CCN Review

-One important accept about a camera that I think most people ignore, is how does it feel to use.
-Some cameras work great but are simply terrible to use, I would put a lot of Sony Digital cameras into this category or even my Olympus Mju II film camera.
-Technically they are not bad cameras but they are not fun to use.
-The Yashica Electro 35mm CCN is thankfully very different.
-It feels great in the hand, it is not too heavy, focusing it is simple and loading film into it is a breeze.
-I really enjoyed my time with the camera and I will shoot it again.
-I wish I did not have to tape the camera up every time I wanted to shoot it, but replacing the light seals in China is just not possible.
+One important aspect of a camera that I think most people ignore is how it feels to use.
+Some cameras work great but are simply terrible to use.
+I would put a lot of Sony digital cameras into this category, or even my Olympus Mju II film camera.
+Technically, they are not bad cameras, but they are not fun to use.
+The Yashica Electro 35 CCN is thankfully very different.
+It feels great in the hand; it is not too heavy, focusing is simple, and loading film into it is a breeze.
+I really enjoyed my time with the camera and will shoot with it again.
+I wish I did not have to tape the camera up every time I wanted to use it, but replacing the light seals in China is just not possible.

 DSC_4587-1024x683 YASHICA ELECTRO 35 CCN Review